sauceori/basic-python-adts/README.txt

 for implementing the queue and stack ADTs as they conveniently share interface features with my linked list.

+PROJECT STRUCTURE
+/adts/      Contains source modules for my ADT implementations /docs/      Contains pydoc documentation for my ADTs and tests in .html format /tests/     Contains modules with my unit and acceptance test cases for the ADTs /docs.sh    Script which generates new documentation and places it in /docs/ /README.txt Contains information explaining my project /test.sh    Script which runs test cases on my ADT modules

 DEVELOPMENT PROCESS
 Starting out, I figured that I would write my list implementation first, since stacks and queues can be easily implemented using linked lists that meant I could spend less time writing error-prone